Explosives Ch 9 News

 Your potential provider should have a robust technology solution in place to address record-keeping requirements, such as transfer certificates or video documentation.

 Explosive detection dogs provide an excellent addition to your business model to facilitate full compliance with regulatory standards.
 Not only is a properly trained dog, the best detector, but the speed and efficiency a dog provides are also unmatched.
+NOTE: Detector Dogs Australia is not a Security Service Provider.

 Pure Odour is what they can detect, Not Pseudo

-How Canine Sniffer Dogs Are Trained To Detect
+How Sniffer Dogs Are Trained.

 A detection dog is a dog that is trained to and works at using its senses, mainly their sense of smell, to detect a variety of substances.
 Their sense of smell is thousands of times much stronger, and fifty times more sensitive than that of a human’s, which is why a sniffer dog is used for several screening operations.